paviro/MMM-FRITZ-Box-Callmonitor/README.md

 ```
 {
 	module: 'MMM-FRITZ-Box-Callmonitor',
+	position: "top_right",
+	header: "Recent calls",
 	config: {
 		//Font size of the phonenumber displayed in the alert
 		NumberFontSize: "30px",
 		//Path to a .vcf file for number to name conversion
 		vCard: false,
+		//Time in minutes after which recent calls get removed from list
+		maximumEntrieDistance: 60,
+		//Number of recent calls to be shown
+		maximumEntries: 2,
+		//Fade todos to black.
+(Gradient)
+		fade: true,
+		//Where to start the fade
+		fadePoint: 0.25,
 		//IP Adress of your FRITZ!Box
 		fritzIP: '192.168.178.1',
 		//Port of your FRITZ!Box (you should not have to change that)